Skip to main content

 Key Difference Analysis:

-• Syntax: Swift uses the repeat keyword to replace C#’s do.
+• Syntax: Swift uses the keyword repeat to replace C#’s do.

 Conditional Statements